matthi99/deepGMM/README.md

 ```
 python deepG_pred.py --type "TYPE" --lam XXX --tol XXX --max_epochs XXX
 ```
-Segmentation masks and results compared to the ground truth again will be saved in the `RESULTS_FOLDER`
+Segmentation masks and results compared to the ground truth again will be saved in the `RESULTS_FOLDER`.

 ## Comarison with EM-algorithm

 To compare the results of the proposed method with conventional NLL estimation with the EM-algorithm you can run
 ```
-python EM_GMM.py --mu_data T/F --tol XXX --tol XXX --max_iter XXX
+python EM_GMM.py --mu_data T/F --tol XXX --max_iter XXX

 ```
 or
 ```
-python EM_SVGMM.py --mu_data T/F --tol XXX --tol XXX --max_iter XXX
+python EM_SVGMM.py --mu_data T/F --tol XXX --max_iter XXX

 ```
 - `--mu_data` specifies if $\bm{\mu}_{\text{data}}$ should be used as initalization for the parameter $\bm{\mu}$ (`default=False`).
 - `--tol` defines the stopping criteria.
-If the negative log-likelihood (NLL) improvement per iteration gets smaller than `tol` the algorithm is stopped (`default=0.001`).
+If the NLL improvement per iteration gets smaller than `tol` the algorithm is stopped (`default=0.001`).
 - `--max_iter` defines maximal number of EM-iterations that are performed (`default=100`).

-Predicted segmentation masks and results compared to the ground truth will be saved in the `RESULTS_FOLDER`
+Predicted segmentation masks and results compared to the ground truth will be saved in the `RESULTS_FOLDER`.

 ## Authors and acknowledgment